akshayakolay/akshayakolay/README.md

 The samples [here](https://github.com/akshayakolay/Portfolio) are created to showcase my ability as a technical writer.

-I cannot disclose the documents according to the NDA signed by the previous employers.
+I cannot disclose the actual documents due to confidentiality